Failure to track a stable AMOC state under rapid climate change: Freshwater budget under climate change

-The freshwater budget decomposition indicates that the Atlantic Ocean is salinifying through surface freshwater fluxes (i.e., net evaporation) and this is partially opposed by the horizontal convergences (see Methods), where both the (azonal) gyre ($\Delta F_{\mathrm{az}} = F_{\mathrm{azS}} - F_{\mathrm{azN}}$, before model year~800) and overturning ($\Delta F_{\mathrm{ov}} = F_{\mathrm{ovS}} - F_{\mathrm{ovN}}$, after model year~800) components are important.
-The increase in $\Delta F_{\mathrm{az}}$ is primarily caused by a declining gyre freshwater transport at 65$^{\circ}$N over the first 800~model years and remains constant thereafter (Figure~\ref{fig:Figure_S4}b).
+The freshwater convergence (over 34$^{\circ}$S -- 65$^{\circ}$N) is again decomposed into its dominant contributing factors (Figure~\ref{fig:Figure_5}b).
+While $\Delta F_{\mathrm{az}}$ is mostly contributing before model year~800, $\Delta F_{\mathrm{ov}}$ thereafter also contributes.
+The increase in $\Delta F_{\mathrm{az}}$ is primarily caused by a declining gyre freshwater transport at 65$^{\circ}$N over the first 800~model years, after which $\Delta F_{\mathrm{az}}$ stabilises (Figure~\ref{fig:Figure_S6}b).
 This response appears to be related to the retreating North Atlantic sea-ice extent.
-The freshwater transport by the overturning component at 34$^{\circ}$S starts to contribute after model year~800 (Figure~\ref{fig:Figure_S4}a), which is also reflected by the salinity responses at 34$^{\circ}$S (Figures~\ref{fig:Figure_4}c,d).
-The AMOC starts to import freshwater anomalies over the upper 1000~m and to export salinity anomalies between 1000 -- 3500~m depths (see also Figure~\ref{fig:Figure_S4}c).
-The decreasing $F_{\mathrm{ovS}}$ variance (Figure~\ref{fig:Figure_S4}d), together with larger $F_{\mathrm{ovS}}$ values, are indicative of increasing AMOC stability \cite{vanWesten2024a,vanWesten2025b}.
-This freshwater budget analysis supports the argument that there is no specific GMST threshold as the AMOC is getting more stable in warmer climates, meaning that AMOC tipping under anthropogenic climate change is primarily controlled by the warming rate.
+The freshwater transport by the overturning component at 34$^{\circ}$S, $F_\mathrm{ovS}$, starts to contribute after model year~800 (Figure~\ref{fig:Figure_S6}a), which is also reflected by the salinity responses at 34$^{\circ}$S (Figures~\ref{fig:Figure_5}c,d).
+The southward flowing salinity anomalies between 1000 -- 3500~m depths, which are part of the North Atlantic Deep Water (NADW), have a North Atlantic origin (Figure~\ref{fig:Figure_4}b).
+The latter is crucial, as it indicates changes in the inter-hemispheric meridional salinity contrast, which can be linked to AMOC strength and stability through $F_{\mathrm{ovS}}$ \cite{Vanderborght2025}.
+The $F_{\mathrm{ovS}}$ is increasing (Figure~\ref{fig:Figure_S6}c), meaning that the salt-advection feedback becomes weaker.
+An increased $F_{\mathrm{ovS}}$ variance is also indicative of a stronger salt-advection feedback and hence a less stable AMOC \cite{vanWesten2024a,vanWesten2025b}.
+In the slow CO$_2$ ramp simulation, the $F_{\mathrm{ovS}}$ variance declines (Figure~\ref{fig:Figure_S6}d), indicating AMOC stability changes on multi-centennial timescales.
+For shorter timescales, however, such as during rapid climate change, it is more useful to analyse AMOC-related quantities over the North Atlantic Ocean (40$^{\circ}$N -- 65$^{\circ}$N; Figures~\ref{fig:Figure_3} and \ref{fig:Figure_4}), as the inter-hemispheric meridional salinity contrast has insufficient time to adjust.